operand/agency/README.md

 about the situation, its goals, and the JSON format that it uses to communicate.

 1. I "pretend" that the bottom portion is a terminal application.
-By strongly signaling a change in context with the `%%%%% Terminal %%%%%` header, we help to make clear to the language model that this is a distinct section of content with it's own text patterns to continue.
-I do not believe that this is a necessary technique either but it is interesting to note, and I've had good success so far with it.
+By strongly signaling a change in context with the `%%%%% Terminal %%%%%` header, we help make clear to the language model that this is a distinct section of content with its own text patterns to continue.
+I do not believe that this is a necessary technique either, but it is interesting to note, and I've had good success so far with it.

 1. I use the `_message_log_to_list()` method to dynamically insert the previous conversation up to the current point.
 See the mixin class `PromptMethods` for